automatist/mw-calendar/Readme.txt

 __TOC__
 ==Setup==

 * It's recommended to create a custom calendar type Namespace, like '''Calendars''', but can be whatever Namespaces defined in LocalSettings.php or standard MediaWiki namespaces (like user namespaces) however, it's not required.
 It is recommended though so searches in the main wiki do not included calendar events.
+You can also force this rule by setting an optional localsetting global (see below).
-** The easist way is to enter "Calendars:PageName" in the search box to create the main base calendar page.
+* The easist way to create a new calendar page is to type "Calendars:PageName" in the search box
 * Add a <nowiki><calendar /></nowiki> extension tag to the newly create page (or existing page)
 * Add parameters as required (see below listing)